lukeadams84/magentobuilder/README.md

 ### Prerequisites

 You need to have the latest Docker CE installed for Windows, Mac or Linux.
 And Python3 installed into your PATH.
-Depending on how you installed Python, it might be available as python script or as python3 script
+Depending on how you installed Python, it might be available as python script or as python3 script.
+You can get it here: https://www.python.org/downloads/

 ```
 Python 3 installed as python